SindyPin/Causal-Multiomics-Method/Tables/Alpha_1.00/MR_Summary_Statistics_README.md

-# Supplementary Material 2: Summary Statistics of Causal Genes when alpha = 1.00
+# Summary Statistics of Causal Genes when alpha = 1.00

 ## Purpose: